XRPLF/clio/README.md

 # Temporary build instructions

-## prerequisites
+## Prerequisites
-1. make sure you have conan 1 installed and active (use brew on mac). conan may have been upgraded to v2 and that may not work
+1. Make sure you have conan 1.x installed and active (use brew on mac).
+Conan may have been upgraded to v2 and that may not work.
-2. you should already have conan profile after building rippled. here is what mine looks like:
+2. You should already have a Conan profile after building rippled.
+Example:
 ```
 [settings]
 os=Macos